DFE-Digital/teacher-success/app/views/content/prepare-for-training/how-to-prepare-for-teacher-training.md

     classes: "govuk-!-margin-bottom-5"
 ) %>

-<%= govuk_button_link_to "Get school experience", "https://getintoteaching.education.gov.uk/train-to-be-a-teacher/get-school-experience" %>
+<%= tracked_button_link_to "Get school experience", "https://getintoteaching.education.gov.uk/train-to-be-a-teacher/get-school-experience" %>

 ## Find out about funding
 There are lots of different ways to fund your teacher training.